grcng/E-Commerce-System/README.md

 A list of products is provided in the products.txt file.
 If you want to add more products to the system, add items to the file using the same format.
 ### Run the system
 Run ECommerceUserInterface.java.
 There is a list of actions provided below.
 In the command prompt, type in the Action Name.
-The letter case does not matter.
+Letter case does not matter.
 Fill in any information (eg: ID, Category) if needed.

 ## List of actions
 <table>